gravitational/gravity/docs/5.x/workshops.md

 ### Requirements

-This workshop is written for Mac OS X or Linux.
+This workshop is written for macOS or Linux.
 You will need a machine with at least `7GB RAM` and `8GB free disk space` available.

 In addition, you will need to install: